-- 1. Must be 18 years of age or older at start of program. - 2.
-Priority selection is based on a point system.
-Refer to page 3 for recommended courses students should complete with a "C" or better prior to the application deadline date. - 3.
-Complete the Indian River State College Application for the Respiratory Care program online at www.irsc.edu and pay the non-refundable \$30 fee. - 4.
-Request official transcript(s) from high school, former school and/or college(s) and forward to the Office of Student Records.
-(Must be received by application deadline.) - 5.
-IRSC admission status must be complete. - 6.
-To earn additional points, submit a copy of your healthcare practitioner certification/license to the Health Science Division by the application deadline.
-(See page 3 for certificate). - 7.
-Copy of current CPR card from the American Heart Association Basic Life Support (BLS). - 8.
-Personal Health Insurance card.
-IRSC and partners' clinical sites require all Health Science students who register for clinical courses to have personal health insurance and must maintain it throughout the program. - 9.
-Must have IRSC and college cumulative GPA of 2.5 or higher.
+1. Must be 18 years of age or older at start of program.
+2. Must have earned a Standard High School diploma or GED.
+3. Priority selection is based on a point system.
+Refer to page 3 for recommended courses students should complete with a "C" or better prior to the application deadline date.
+4. Complete the Indian River State College Application for the Respiratory Care program online at www.irsc.edu and pay the non-refundable \$30 fee.
+5. Request official transcript(s) from high school, former school and/or college(s) and forward to the Office of Student Records.
+(Must be received by application deadline.)
+6. IRSC admission status must be complete.
+7. To earn additional points, submit a copy of your healthcare practitioner certification/license to the Health Science Division by the application deadline.
+(See page 3 for certificate).
+8. Copy of current CPR card from the American Heart Association Basic Life Support (BLS).
+9. Personal Health Insurance card.
+IRSC and partners' clinical sites require all Health Science students who register for clinical courses to have personal health insurance and must maintain it throughout the program.
+10. Must have IRSC and college cumulative GPA of 2.5 or higher.